-The engine house has three storeys, on the top floor is the Beam, the first floor contains the top of the cylinder and the associated valve gear, the ground floor has the cylinder and driver’s controls.
-The engine was built in 1854 by The Copperhouse Foundry in Hayle, and was designed by Samuel Grouse.
+The engine house has three storeys.On the top floor is the Beam, the first floor contains the top of the cylinder and the associated valve gear, the ground floor has the cylinder and driver’s controls.
+Built during 1854 by The Copperhouse Foundry in Hayle, it was designed by Samuel Grouse.

-The engine worked for over 100 years and was the last Cornish Pump employed draining a mine in Cornwall, it finally worked its last stroke on 1st May 1955 when electric pumps replaced it.
+The engine worked for over 100 years and was the last Cornish Pump employed draining a mine in Cornwall.
+It finally worked its last stroke on 1st May 1955 when electric pumps replaced it.
 This wonderful piece of engineering was then greased up and mothballed.

 I was lucky enough to have a tour of the interior of the house in 1996, in 2003 there was an incident of vandalism and many parts of the interior were damaged.
 Today the engine house forms the centre piece of the Heartlands Project.